Principled Design and Implementation of Steerable Detectors: Discussion and conclusion

 \begin{itemize}

-\item We approximate a template with steerable filters, which provides a low-pass approximation retaining only small angular frequencies.
-In practice, we have seen that only few angular frequencies are required for good template approximation (Figure \ref{fig:approx}) or pattern detection (Figure \ref{fig:detectionNbHarmDH}).
+\item We approximated a template with steerable filters, which provides a low-pass approximation retaining only small angular frequencies.
+In practice, we have seen that only few angular frequencies are required for good template approximation (Fig. \ref{fig:approx}) and pattern detection (Fig. \ref{fig:detectionNbHarmDH}).

-\item In contrast to many other works~\cite{puspoki2016design}, we do not construct \emph{polar separable} steerable filters.
-This enables us to approximate any possible template $T$ at arbitrary precision (Proposition \ref{theo:harmonicdecomposition}), allowing for the precise detection of non-separable patterns such as the ones used in our experiments (three and double-helix).

-\item Our method lies on the assumption that the patterns of interest in the image are adequately modeled by a common template $T$ provided by the user, as in \eqref{eq:detectionImageModel}.
-Under this assumption, we are then able to precisely detect patterns featuring occurrences of this template (Section~\ref{subsec:detect}) with a strong robustness to noise (Figure~\ref{fig:detectionNoiseLevel_Three}).
+\item Our method relies on the assumption that the patterns of interest in the image are adequately modeled by a single template $T$ provided by the user, as in \eqref{eq:detectionImageModelintro}.
+Under this assumption, we are able to precisely detect the occurrences of this template (Section~\ref{subsec:detect}) with a strong robustness to noise (Fig.~\ref{fig:detectionNoiseLevel_Three} and~\ref{fig:detectionNoiseLevel_DH}).

-\item \review{When compared to state-of-the-art steerable-filter-based approaches (Hermite kernels~\cite{yang2013steerability} and Fourier-Argand detectors~\cite{zhao2020fourier}), our method performs consistently better than its alternatives without spectral shaping.} Spectral shaping (Section \ref{subsec:whitening}) tremendously improves the detection performance (Figure~\ref{fig:gammaEstimateDetection}).
-This demonstrates the relevance of considering non-white background models.
+\item \review{When compared to state-of-the-art steerable-filter-based approaches (Hermite kernels~\cite{yang2013steerability} and Fourier-Argand detectors~\cite{zhao2020fourier}), our method performs consistently better than its alternatives without spectral shaping.} Spectral shaping (Section \ref{subsec:spectralshaping}) tremendously improves detection performance (Fig.~\ref{fig:gammaEstimateDetection}).
+This demonstrates the relevance of considering background models with non-flat spectrum.
 The proposed isotropic and self-similar model only requires the estimation of one parameter, $\gamma$, for which we provide a theoretically justified procedure. { This strategy is consistent with the more classical one consisting of using LBS as preprocessing step, but extends it beyond the sole removal of the zero-frequency.}

-\item As a by-product of our method, we are not only able to recover the positions of the patterns, but also their a priori unknown orientation.
+\item We are not only able to recover the positions of the patterns, but also their \emph{a priori} unknown orientation.
 This information is simply extracted from the angular map $I_{\text{ang}}$ in \eqref{eq:detectionArgmax}.
-To refine angular accuracy, one should consider enough tested angles.
-Higher values of $M$ do not significantly increase the detection performance but obviously affect the angular error (Figure \ref{fig:detectionTestedAngles_three}).
+To refine angular accuracy, one should consider enough test angles.
+Higher values of $M$ do not significantly improve detection performance but obviously affect the angular error (Fig. \ref{fig:detectionTestedAngles_three}).
 This additional angular information could be exploited in segmentation~\cite{Uhlmann2016hermite} or to extract directional features of the object of interest, \emph{e.g.}, in bioimage analysis (Fig.~\ref{fig:bio1} and~\ref{fig:bio2}).

 \end{itemize}